-Where the academy places a pupil with an alternative provision provider, the academy continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.
+Where our academy places a child with an alternative provision provider, xxxxx academy continues to be responsible for the safeguarding of that child and should be satisfied that the provider can meet the needs of the child.

-Children who attend alternative education often have complex needs.
-It is important governing bodies/trusts and DSLs ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
-Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
-The early principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
+We recognise that children who attend alternative education often have complex needs.
+It is important governing bodies/trusts and DSLs ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that children may be vulnerable to.
+Information sharing for children who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
+The Working Together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
 This should include up to date contact details for the professionals working with the child and family.

-Wherever a pupil from Hogarth Academy attends alternative provision, a meeting will be held prior to the child attending to ascertain the safeguarding procedures such as recruitment checks and procedures that the provider has in place.
+Wherever a child from Hogarth Academy attends alternative provision, a meeting will be held prior to the child attending to ascertain the safeguarding procedures such as recruitment checks and procedures that the provider has in place.
 Timetables and provision will also be discussed.
 This will all be recorded on a written form.
-Any child will be visited, and a telephone call will be made each week to ensure attendance.
+The child will be visited, and a telephone call will be made each week to ensure attendance.
 The headteacher, who is familiar with national and local guidance, will share concerns, where appropriate, with the relevant agencies.
-Hogarth Academy would obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
+We will always obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff.